CingisAlexander/CingisAlexander.github.io/adjusting_keras_loop.md

 where all operations are defined as element-wise operations.
 The mask $m$ defines the intensity of the pattern $p$ in the image $x_i$.

-To find a pattern that does the job we use the following optimization:
+To find a pattern that does the job we can use the following optimization:

 $$
     \begin{align}